 So what is a flexible workspace?

 The story starts with coworking.
 Coworking spaces have traditionally offered a central open space surrounded by small private offices.
-As large organizations have expressed interest in joining, coworking spaces have begun to offer large private offices as well.
+As large organizations have expressed interest in joining, coworking spaces have begun to offer large private office space for rent as well.
 These large private offices are adjoined by a shared central area that houses conference rooms, lounges, and amenities.
 Workbar, for example, recently opened such a flexible workspace in Burlington, with private offices that can accommodate up to 40 people.
 Let’s look at the benefits of these flexible spaces.

 Agility is becoming increasingly important to cater to evolving customer and market expectations.
 Companies are dynamically shifting their priorities, and correspondingly need to align their workforce and the places from which they work.
 Flexible workspaces have emerged as an effective solution for organizations to be agile with their workplace needs.